Unpacking Your Shipment

 One of the reasons fish are able to be shipped long distances in closed containers is because the pH in the shipping water drops, making the ammonia non-toxic.
 The carbon dioxide acts as a tranquilizer.
 The moment the container is opened, and exposed to the outside air, carbon dioxide escapes, the pH of the water immediately begins to rise, and ammonia becomes deadly.
 Fish tissue damage will then occur very quickly.
 NEVER add water from a shipping container into your aquarium, as you do not want all that harmful ammonia in your aquarium.
 NEVER add water from your aquarium into the shipping container.
 Acclimate the temperature by floating the container in the aquarium water, and then immediately open the container and release the fish into the aquarium, minimizing the introduction of the container water.

-****VERY IMPORTANT*** ***PLEASE BE PATIENT**** YOUR DISCUS WILL NOT SHOW THEIR FULL COLORATION FOR SEVERAL DAYS !!
+****VERY IMPORTANT*** ***PLEASE BE PATIENT**** DISCUS WILL NOT SHOW THEIR FULL COLORATION FOR SEVERAL DAYS !!
 THEY WILL START TO GET THEIR COLORATION IN A FEW DAYS AND SHOULD HAVE THE FULL COLORATION FOR THEIR AGE WITHIN ONE MONTH.
 MOST DISCUS DO NOT SHOW THEIR FULL AND FINAL COLORATION AS JUVENILES AND WILL NOT UNTIL THEY ARE MATURE ADULTS (AROUND 5").
-DISCUS WILL OFTEN LAY ON THEIR SIDES FOR A FEW HOURS, OR EVEN SOMETIMES A COUPLE OF DAYS, AFTER THE STRESS OF SHIPPING.
+FISH WILL OFTEN LAY ON THEIR SIDES FOR A FEW HOURS, OR EVEN SOMETIMES A COUPLE OF DAYS, AFTER THE STRESS OF SHIPPING.
 CHECK THEIR GILLS FOR AT LEAST 5 MINUTES TO MAKE SURE THEY ARE NOT BREATHING BEFORE GIVING UP ON THEM!
-DO NOT FEED YOUR DISCUS FOR 24 HOURS AFTER YOU RECEIVE THEM.
+DO NOT FEED YOUR FISH FOR 24 HOURS AFTER YOU RECEIVE THEM.
 DO NOT PUT ANY BRIGHT LIGHTS ON THEM FOR THE FIRST DAY.